 To get to Churchill from Winnipeg, you can fly or catch a train for a 45-hour journey that takes in fantastic scenery along the way.
 There is also an overnight train from Thompson that takes about 16 hours.
 Trains run twice a week.
 If you love train trips, you will enjoy gazing out the train window at the forest scenes, farmland, natural plains and small towns as you head across Northern Manitoba into the arctic tundra area as you get nearer to Churchill.

-Have your camera ready to document the incredible trip with the adventure just beginning as you finally get to your destination of Churchill and the home of the polar bears.
+Have your camera ready to document the incredible trip with the adventure just beginning as you finally get to your destination and are ready to witness polar bears in Churchill.

 If you want to see a polar bear in its natural habitat, Manitoba is the place to go.
 The central province in Canada is home to so many polar bears that it’s referred to as the world’s polar bear capital.